The Ruby Brotherband Timeline

-Also, this timeline is purely a YEAR-BY-YEAR timeline, with each entry placed in canonical order.
+This timeline is purely an annual timeline, with each entry placed in canonical order within any given year.
 Ignore the months, weeks, days and hours.
-They are NOT accurate.
+They are not accurate.

 This entire timeline takes place in the Second Era - 2E.

-The timeline begins at the earliest entry on the timeline, (Abnur Tharn becomes Chancellor of the Elder Council.)
-Since most of the Ruby Brotherband story takes place in the year 2E 582, once you reach that year on the timeline, zoom in really close to spread out the entries so they can be more easily read.
+Since most of the Ruby Brotherband story takes place in the year 2E 582, it is advised that when you reach that year on the timeline, zoom in closer to spread out the entries so they can be more easily read.

-If the content begins to stack, and you feel overwhelmed, you can spread each entry out by zooming in even further.
-To zoom in & out, click on the + and - symbol in the top right of the timeline.
+If the content begins to stack, you can spread the entries out by zooming in even further.
+To zoom in and out, click on the + and - symbol in the top right of the timeline, or use your mouse wheel.
 You can also use your left and right arrow keys to navigate the timeline.

 The slider beneath the + and - symbols changes the scale of the timeline and entries, so you can make it larger or smaller accordingly.

-(Not every bit of Lore within this time period has been detailed, only the pertinent parts that are more-or-less relevant to the story of The Ruby Brotherband.)
+(Not all lore within this time period has been detailed, only the parts that are more-or-less pertinent to the story of The Ruby Brotherband.)

 Q: "Why is the Ruby Brotherband called the 'Ruby' Brotherband?"